unobatbayar/Program-a-day/README.md

 # program a day challenge
 # unobatbayar

 We will add more complex programs as we improve along the way, folders represent files of single program written using object-oriented design.
 Hope you enjoy exploring my programs.
-At first, writing the program was the hard part, then the ideas became the challenge.
+At first, programming was the hard part, then the ideas became the challenge.
 But it was so much fun!  🔭